Colleges by Location

 Tuition and Fees

-For local residents, public county and municipal institutions reported that tuition costs were $3,754.
+According to the reports from public county and municipal institutions, tuition fees were $3,754 for area residents.
 For students who don't live in the state in which the university is located, the tuition was $15,403 in 2023.
 For international students, tuition fees at this school stood at $15,403, as well.
-Full-time students in 2023 were required to pay additional fees in the amount of $1,098.
+Full-time students in 2023 were mandated to pay additional fees in the amount of $1,098.

 Tuition | Fees | Total | |